vlah02/deltagram/README.md

 # Deltagram

-**Deltagram** is a web application for comparing your Instagram Followers and Following lists over time.
-It allows you to visually see who unfollowed you, who started following you, and how your connections changed between two or more data snapshots exported from Instagram.
+**Deltagram** is a self-hosted web app for comparing your Instagram Followers and Following lists over time.
+It lets you upload multiple Instagram data ZIPs, then visually inspect who you gained or lost in each interval.

 ---

-## Features
+## 🚀 Features

-- 📦 **Upload multiple Instagram ZIPs** downloaded from Account Center
-- 🗓 **Compare two or more time points**—see changes over time
-- 👥 **Followers vs Following**: Easily switch between “Followers” and “Following” comparison tabs
+- 📦 **Upload ZIPs in a modal** — click **Upload** to open a drag-and-drop dialog
+- 🖱️ **Drag-and-drop** or click to select files
+- 🛑 **Confirm button stays disabled** until at least one file is chosen
+- 🗓 **Compare any number of snapshots** — see every consecutive diff
+- 👥 **Toggle Followers vs. Following** in one click
-- 🟢 **See “Added” and “Removed” side by side** for each time range
+- 🟢 **Side-by-side “Added” & “Removed” panels** per date range
-- 🌙 **Dark Mode** support (auto theme switching)
+- 🌙 **Dark Mode** with smooth, synced transitions
-- 📊 **Clean UI** with clear, grouped diff results
+- 🎨 **Tailwind CSS** + Pug templates for a clean, responsive UI

 ---

-## How to Get Your Instagram Data ZIPs
+## 📂 How to Get Your Instagram Data ZIPs

-To use Deltagram, you need to **download your followers/following data** from Instagram’s Account Center **at two or more points in time**.

-**Follow these steps:**

 1. Go to [Instagram Account Center](https://www.instagram.com/accounts/center/)
 2. Click **“Your information and permissions”**